akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 Of course, she can do the same for all the other "Translation" attributes.

 As you can see, without any PIM customization and with a few developments on your connector, Julia can build some powerful translation features in her PIM!

+## How to start?

+**Our recommendation: always listen to your customer's needs first!**

+We are aware that it is difficult and expensive in terms of investment to achieve a 100% complete online translation connector that is flexible enough to adapt to any Julia's project.

+**Our advice: adopt an Agile approach!**

+* Interview your future potential customers about their needs
+* Set priorities based on the most generic needs
+* Develop in successive iterations